sbidoul/whool/README.md

 else.

 > [!NOTE]
-> TODO elaborate (see setuptools-odoo docs in the meantime)
+> TODO explain what is included in a sdist vs wheel, and how building from a sdist works.

 ## Version number of the generated packages